adamsamec/WinManager/WinManager/Pages/Help.en-US.md

 After WinManager is launched, it registers itself so that it will be automatically launched every time you log in to Microsoft Windows.
 This auto launch behavior can be disabled in WinManager settings dialog.

-### Applications or windows list filtering and first-letter navigation
+### Applications or windows list filtering by typing
 To make the finding of the desired application or window faster, the list of applications or windows supports filter by typing feature, which means that whenever the list is focused, typing characters immediately filters the list, displaying only the applications or windows whose titles contain the typed characters.
 The filtering is not case sensitive.

 The filter can be reset and the original unfiltered list of applications or windows displayed back again by pressing Backspace.